 Kansas does not have a paid annual leave law that applies generally to private employees.

-Kansas employers must pay a minimum wage of at least $7.25 an hour, effective January 1, 2010.
+Kansas employers must pay a minimum wage of at least $7.25 an hour, as of January 1, 2020.

 Employers must provide leaves of absence to employees for childbearing.
 Employers can’t treat employees disabled by pregnancy or childbirth differently with regard to commencement and duration of leave, accrual of seniority and other benefits, and payment under any health, temporary disability insurance, or sick leave plan from any other temporarily disabled employees.